saniko/Universal-React/README.md

 # Universal-React
 **** Work In Progress *** <br><br>
 Universal/isomorphic/ssr(server-side rendering) react explained for my educational purposes with the hope it will help others as well.<br>
-A lot has been written about this topic, you can easily find plenty of material out there, so I will try to summarize the essence of what I have learned with an emphasis on non-trivial scenarios.<br>
-will evolve with time to full universal react app, so stay tuned.<br>
+A lot has been written about this topic, you can easily find plenty of material out there, so I will try to summarize the essence of what I have learned with an emphasis on non-trivial scenarios. will evolve with time to full universal react app, so stay tuned.
-Part of Dani Koren's personal <a href="https://saniko.github.io/danikoren/">blog.</a>
+Part of Dani Koren's personal [blog](https://saniko.github.io/danikoren/).

 # Good to know
 1. For an excellent starting point to those who seek to understand the modern javascript technology stack click <a href="https://github.com/saniko/js-stack-from-scratch">here</a>.<br>